dennisfleischmann/react-wizard/README.md

 # Couple of goals

-A new wizard is easy to create sponsered by Heid Immobilien GmbH
+A New Wizard is easy to create sponsered by Heid Immobilien GmbH

 ![alt text](https://www.heid-immobilienbewertung.de/img/heid-immobilienbewertung-logo.png)